-1. After David is told all these wonderful things that will happen to him and his descendants, it does not go to his head.
-He recognizes that he is still the same David and the reality was and is that God is greater.
+After David is told all these wonderful things that will happen to him and his descendants, it does not go to his head.
+He recognizes that he is still the same David, and the reality was and is that God is greater.
 In fact, He is the greatest.

 Sometimes we may think we are so special because of the ways that God is blessing us, we aren't!
-God is and may we not forget that.
+Like I have said, God is and may we not forget that.

+What did David see in God that all these things would come upon not only David but the nation of Israel?

+It is one word - GRACE!

 David saw his own life as well as the life of the nation of Israel all a gift from God and may we see that also!
+It wasn't that they deserved it nor do we, it is all God's - GRACE!

 Once again listen to how Spurgeon puts this into focus for us.

 He wrote, "There are some professors who would do a great thing if they might, but if they are not permitted to act a shining part they are in the sulks and angry with their God.
 David when his proposal was set aside found it in his heart not to murmur, but to pray."

-- 1. David's prayer is basically this, "Lord, I know what you have promised me and I will trust you to fulfill it and be faithful to Your Word!"
-May we feel the same about what the Lord has promised us, that He is more than able to bring it to pass in our lives and He is faithful to His Word.
+David's prayer is basically this, "Lord, I know what you have promised me, and I will trust you to fulfill it and be faithful to Your Word!"
+May we feel the same about what the Lord has promised us, that He is more than able to bring it to pass in our lives what He has promised us, He is faithful to His Word.

 Spurgeon put it like this, "God sent the promise on purpose to be used.
 If I see a Bank of England note, it is a promise for a certain amount of money, and I take it and use it.
 But oh I my friend, do try and use God's promises; nothing pleases God better than to see his promises put in circulation; he loves to see his children bring them up to him, and say, 'Lord, do as thou hast said.'
-And let me tell you that it glorifies God to use his promises." - 2.
+And let me tell you that it glorifies God to use his promises."

 A heart given over to God is a heart filled with praise and prayer unto God and that is exactly what we see here with David.

 You see, as we have God's Word, His truth in our hands, in our minds, in our hearts, we then can rest in those promises He has given to us just as David did and it is out of that we see praise and prayer!

 What a beautiful picture we see here.
-And as I close this evening, let me leave you with these words from J. Vernon McGee.
-He wrote: